Skip to main content

 Itinerary

-Day 1 – Ushuaia: You will be met on arrival and transferred to your hotel for the night.
+Day 1 – Ushuaia: Upon arrival in Ushuaia, you will be met and transferred to your hotel, where you’ll settle in for your first night at the southern tip of the world.

-Interested in this trip?
-Give us a call or drop us an email.
+Interested in this once-in-a-lifetime journey?
+Give us a call or drop us an email

 Quick Facts